 Mark helps providers of patient care and entities that conduct biomedical research understand, anticipate, and resolve regulatory compliance issues.

 In the research arena, Mark provides counsel to universities, academic medical centers, biotech companies, and other research entities.
-Mark advises his clients regarding compliance with laws and regulations governing diverse aspects of pre-clinical and clinical research, including grants administration, conflicts of interest and transparency considerations, human subjects protection, research integrity, and FDA restrictions on drug promotion.
+Mark advises his clients regarding compliance with laws and regulations governing diverse aspects of pre-clinical and clinical research, including grants administration, conflicts of interest and transparency considerations, human subjects protection, research integrity, and U.S. Food and Drug Administration (FDA) restrictions on drug promotion.
 Mark assists hospitals and educational institutions with internal investigations into research misconduct allegations and also advises in connection with the development and implementation of organizational policies on individual and institutional conflicts of interest, compliance reporting systems, industry relations, and translational research collaborations.

 In the realm of patient care, Mark has for many years counseled hospitals, health systems, and other health care providers concerning reimbursement and compliance issues.
 Mark has represented major medical centers, community hospitals, specialty hospitals, physicians, long-term care providers, laboratories, dialysis companies, and other health care entities regarding diverse aspects of Medicare and Medicaid billing and reimbursement, Public Health Service grants reimbursement, state and private insurer payment systems, and fraud and abuse laws.
-He litigated payment appeals at the Provider Reimbursement Review Board, HHS Departmental Appeals Board, and other public agencies, as well as in state and federal trial and appellate courts.
+He litigated payment appeals at the Provider Reimbursement Review Board, U.S. Department of Health and Human Services (HHS) Departmental Appeals Board, and other public agencies, as well as in state and federal trial and appellate courts.
 He has also defended routine and special audits by Medicare Administrative Contractors and investigations by the HHS Office of the Inspector General and the Department of Justice.

 Prior to joining Verrill, Mark was a special consultant to Harvard University, where he worked with the Office of the President and Provost to draft a University-wide policy on faculty conflicts of interest.
 He also consulted for Harvard Medical School, where he assisted the Office of Academic and Research Integrity and the University's Office of General Counsel in investigations of alleged research misconduct and conflicts of interest.